| Listed Buildings | |

 BY THE MANAGEMENT OF TRAFFIC INCLUDING PARKING, THE DESIGN AND SITING

 OF SIGNS AND LIGHTING, AND THE CHOICE OF APPROPRIATE SURFACING MATERIALS.
+THE DISTRICT PLANNING AUTHORITY WILL ENCOURAGE THE PUBLIC

 UTILITY COMPANIES IN MAKING PROPOSALS FOR NEW STRUCTURES OR WORKS